 - In the experiment settings click Add variable parameter.
 A dialog box will open with the scenario's parameters that you can vary.

 - Define variation of the min parameter as shown on the screenshot below.
-Click OK to close the dialog box.
+Click Add to close the dialog box.

 -